mighty-gerbils/gerbil/doc/reference/actor.md

 Creates a handle for sending messages to an actor through a proxy.
 - `proxy` is the actor who will receive the messages, a thread.
-- `ref` is a `reference` to the actor being proxied; in general it is something the proxy can interpret; see `referece` below.
+- `ref` is a `reference` to the actor being proxied; in general it is something the proxy can interpret; see `reference` below.

 ### handle?
 ```scheme